-For more information on IFRS 9's hedge accounting requirements, please refer to our Special Edition of IFRS News 'IFRS 9 Hedge accounting' which can be obtained from your local IFRS contact.
+For more information on IFRS 9's hedge accounting requirements, please refer to our Special Edition of IFRS News 'IFRS 9 Hedge accounting' which can be obtained from your IFRS contact in your local Grant Thornton office or go to www.grantthornton. global/en/insights/articles/ifrs9-hedgeaccounting/.